Sebobo/Shel.Blog/README.md

 ## Build with Fusion & AFX & YAML

 Almost all features of this blog package are based on Fusion, AFX and YAML configurations.
 So it's very easy to extend and adapt to your needs.

+## Features

+* Each blogfeed has it's own Atom feed
+* Content element showing latest blog entries
+* Blog articles with their own template and navigation elements
+* Categories to group articles, optionally with their own feeds
+* Social buttons for twitter and facebook which can be extended
+* Easily customizeable
+* AMP support for individual blog articles

+### Coming up

+* Author pages which can be references in articles (optional)
+* Make AMP styles more customizeable and integrate https://www.ampstart.com/templates#news-blog by default

 ## Installation